-But when it comes to the world of emotions, it seems that there are some answers to the mystery of why certain mothers and daughters share an “emotional attachment” that can be positive and also, very complex.
+However, when it comes to the world of emotions, it seems that there are some answers to the mystery of why certain mothers and daughters share an “emotional attachment” that can be positive and also very complex.

-We want to first talk about a structure within your brain that’s as important as it is powerful: the limbic system.
-You could describe it as the artist of your emotions.
+First, let’s talk about a structure within your brain that’s as important as it is powerful: the limbic system.
+You could describe it as the “artist of your emotions.”

-- The limbic system is in turn formed by other structures, like the hippocampus and amygdala, which are also responsible for emotions like fear and your ability to integrate memories.
+The limbic system is, in turn, formed by other structures.
+These include the hippocampus and amygdala, which are also responsible for emotions like fear and your ability to integrate memories.

-- The director of this study was the psychiatrist Fumiko Hoeft, a specialist in childhood and adolescence.
-Its primary purpose was to find out whether there were similarities in the various regions of the brain between relatives (mother and daughter, father and son, and so on…).
+The director of this study was the psychiatrist Fumiko Hoeft, a specialist in childhood and adolescence.
+The purpose of the study was to find out whether there were similarities in the various regions of the brain between relatives.

-- What she found through various non-invasive MRI tests is that mothers and daughters shared the same shape and neurochemical activity in their limbic systems, an area which, as we mentioned above, is closely linked to the world of emotions.
+What she found through various non-invasive MRI tests is that mothers and daughters shared the same shape and neuro-chemical activity in their limbic systems.
+This is an area which, as we mentioned above, is closely linked to the world of emotions.

-- Any emotional problems, such as stress and depression, are based on the same neurochemical activity in which there are fluctuations between dopamine, norepinephrine, epinephrine, and more…
+- Any emotional problems, such as stress and depression, are based on neuro-chemical activity.
+In this case, there are fluctuations between dopamine, norepinephrine, epinephrine, and other chemicals.

-- If mothers and daughters share the same brain activity, with peaks and troughs in the limbic system, that means that their reaction mechanisms may also be similar when faced with the same stimuli, situations, or problems.
+- If mothers and daughters share the same brain activity, that means that their reaction mechanisms may also be similar when faced with the same stimuli, situations, or problems.

 These data could certainly help prevent certain types of psychological disease just on the basis of this genetic component.

-Thanks to this information, it’s possible that some people might somehow believe that daughters are copies of their mothers.
-At least, as it relates to the emotional dimension.
+Thanks to this information, it’s possible that some people might somehow believe that daughters are copies of their mothers (at least emotionally).

-This is not true.
-To understand the mother-daughter bond and relationship, consider for example the following aspects: if your mother suffers from high blood pressure, diabetes, deep vein thrombosis, or is obese, it doesn’t mean that you have a 100% chance of developing those same problems.
+To understand the mother-daughter bond and relationship, consider the following aspects for example: if your mother suffers from high blood pressure, diabetes, deep vein thrombosis, or is obese, it doesn’t mean that you have a 100% chance of developing the same problems.

-- Everyone’s personal focus will be different.
-Although this predisposition may exist, your experiences growing up will provide you with appropriate strategies to develop resilience, become stronger, and avoid the same depressive disorders.
+Everyone’s personal focus will be different.
+Although this predisposition may exist, your experiences growing up will provide you with appropriate strategies.
+These will help you to develop resilience, become stronger, and avoid the same disorders.